HandyBananaMan/GMESagaSaved/Superstonk/2021-07-06/DD/posts_markdown/Citadel_China_and_The_45th_-_A_Triangular_Investigation_Into_Hes_trying_to_...md

 So what else could make sense then? **Well what if when Donald T. mentioned that Ken wants to hide his money, he wasn't talking about money.
 Ken wanted to hide his trades.**

-Well looky here what dropped onto the Federal register on the Monday before the signing ceremony.
+Well looky here what dropped onto the Federal register on the Tuesday before the signing ceremony (one day before).
 Sweeping changes to the National Market System (Reg NMS II) that make market-making less profitable for entities such as Citadel and Virtu, and also make PFOF more difficult.

 [https://www.federalregister.gov/documents/2020/01/14/2020-00358/joint-industry-plan-notice-of-filing-of-the-forty-seventh-amendment-to-the-joint-self-regulatory](https://www.federalregister.gov/documents/2020/01/14/2020-00358/joint-industry-plan-notice-of-filing-of-the-forty-seventh-amendment-to-the-joint-self-regulatory)